furqan899/MLOPs-DVC/README.md

-# YT-MLOPS-DVC-DataVersion
+# MLOPS-DVC-DataVersion
-This repo impliments the idea of data versioning using DVC tool.
+This repo implements the idea of data versioning using DVC tool.